This website uses cookies to ensure you get the best experience.

 Picture

-As far back as the 1950's (and perhaps earlier) both Mr. and Mrs. Clark were not only active participants -- but leaders in the education of black students in Randolph County.
-What makes this information historic is that what was being done during the "Separate But Equal" era, was largely unknown to the general public; yet these people were competent, dedicated educators, working their behinds off to provide a top quality education to black students under less-that-desirable conditions.
+As far back as the 1950's (and perhaps earlier) both Mr. and Mrs. Clark were not only active participants — but leaders in the education of black students in Randolph County.
+What makes this information historic is that what was being done during the "Separate But Equal" era, was largely unknown to the general public; yet these people were competent, dedicated educators, working their behinds off to provide a top quality education to black students under less-than-desirable conditions.
+It should also be remembered that Clark was involved at this level, in spite of the fact that he was NOT a school employee; he was NOT a public school educator; he did NOT have a college degree, and merely held a high school Diploma from Cobb Avenue High School in Anniston, Alabama.
 This was during a time when everybody still had the perception that Negroes were just a bunch of sorry "Porch Monkeys," who had very little intelligence or initiative.

 The data will clearly demonstrate that this was a blatant LIE.